 Even with the help of local transportation, you might have to ask for hours off work when your parent first moves in.

 That's especially true for a loved one who previously lived in a different city or state and is new to your area.

 To introduce your parent to the community, check out exercise classes, senior centers and other organizations that offer activities that might be of interest.

 Cost 3.
 Bringing in additional help

-If your parent needs help with personal care, the national median hourly rate of a home health aide is about $20 an hour, according to the 2015 Genworth Cost of Care Survey.
+If your parent needs help with personal care, the national median daily rate of a home health aide is about $150, according to the 2018 Genworth Cost of Care Survey.